Heart Transplant Program at Medical City Dallas Hospital

 - Psychological evaluation

-How long will I wait for a heart transplant?
+How long will I wait for a heart transplant at Medical City Dallas?

 Once you have completed the evaluation process and are deemed an eligible transplant candidate, you will be placed on the national waiting list.
 The United Network for Organ Sharing (UNOS) maintains the national list and is directly linked with the local Organ Procurement Agency and transplant center when placing the organ.
 Wait times vary for each patient and are based on a system that takes into account the candidates’ medical urgency, blood type, body size and length of time on the waiting list.

-How long will I be in the hospital following my heart transplant?
+How long will I be at Medical City Dallas following my heart transplant?

 You can expect to be hospitalized for 7 to 10 days without complications.
 The post transplant nurse coordinator will begin medication teaching and transplant education.
 During the education process a pre-identified family member or friend is required to be educated along with you.

 What type of support system will I need following my heart transplant?

 It is extremely important to pre identify a family member or friend that will be available as your support system.
 Once you are discharged from the hospital you will not be able to drive for 3 months and are required to attend multiple appointments.
 The first clinic visit will take place one week post discharge.
 You will also need transportation to cardiac rehabilitation 3 times a week for the first 3 months.